sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 I don't know if you've [heard](https://www.cnn.com/2022/11/05/tech/mastodon/index.html), [but](https://www.nbcnews.com/tech/mastodon-social-media-twitter-rcna56288) [a lot](https://www.bbc.co.uk/news/technology-63534240) of [new](https://www.nytimes.com/2022/11/07/technology/mastodon-twitter-elon-musk.html) users have been joining [Mastodon](https://joinmastodon.org) these past few weeks!
 Awesome!

 I thought I'd explain how to enable two-factor authentication on a Mastodon account.
 This tutorial will assume you're logged in on a desktop/laptop computer -- I think it's far easier to set-up two-factor authentication on a computer, as opposed to a mobile device.

+**Disclaimer**: I'm not a cybersecurity professional.

 ## What is two-factor authentication?